 Our performance depends on the continued service and performance of our directors and senior management as they are expected to play an important role in guiding the implementation of our business strategies and future plans.
-If any of our directors or any members of our senior management were to terminate their service or employment, there can be no assurance that we would be able to find suitable replacements in a timely manner, at acceptable cost or at all.
+If any of our directors or any members of our senior management were to terminate their service or employment with us, there can be no assurance that we would be able to find suitable replacements in a timely manner, at acceptable cost or at all.
 The loss of services of key personnel or the inability to identify, hire, train and retain other qualified and managerial personnel in the future may materially and adversely affect our business, financial condition, results of operations and prospects.
 Additionally, we rely on our research and development personnel for product development and technology innovation.
 If any of our key research and development personnel were to leave us, we cannot assure you that we can secure equally competent research and development personnel in a timely manner, or at all.

-We are a relatively young company, and we may not be able to sustain our rapid growth, effectively manage our growth or implement our business strategies.
+We may not be able to effectively manage our growth or implement our business strategies.

-We have a limited operating history.
-We are formed in September 2014, and we launched our first product, the NQi Series scooter, in June 2015.
-Although we have experienced significant growth since our inception, our historical growth rate may not be indicative of our future performance due to our limited operating history.
+We were formed in September 2014, and we launched our first product, the NQi Series scooter, in June 2015.
+Despite experiencing experienced significant growth since our inception, we have been facing uncertainties and pressures since 2022, which have affected our growth and results of operations.
+However, although we expect that our sales will return to the growth track in 2024 with the launches of our new products, our historical growth rate may not be indicative of our future performance.

-You should consider our business and future prospects in light of the risks and challenges we face as a new entrant into our industry, including, among other things, with respect to our ability to:
+We believe that our future growth will depend on many factors, including launch of new products, effective marketing, successful entry into other international markets and operating efficiency.
+You should consider our business and future prospects in light of the risks and challenges we face in our industry, including, among other things, with respect to our ability to:

-• produce safe, reliable and quality smart e-scooters;

-- build a well-recognized brand; - establish and expand our customer base; - successfully market our products and services; - improve and maintain our operational efficiency; - maintain a reliable, secure, high-performance and scalable technology infrastructure; - attract, retain and motivate talented employees; - anticipate and adapt to changing market conditions, including technological developments and changes in competitive landscape; - navigate an evolving and complex regulatory environment; and - identify suitable facilities to expand manufacturing capacity.
+- produce safe, reliable and quality smart e-scooters; - build a well-recognized brand; - establish and expand our customer base; - successfully market our products and services; - improve and maintain our operational efficiency; - develop and protect our core technologies; - maintain a reliable, secure, high-performance and scalable technology infrastructure; - attract, retain and motivate talented employees; - anticipate and adapt to changing market conditions, including technological developments and changes in competitive landscape; - navigate an evolving and complex regulatory environment; and - identify suitable facilities to expand manufacturing capacity.